Effective May 2020

 AFS-USA Volunteers agree to perform their duties to the best of their ability and in accordance with the position description for their volunteer role(s).
-Volunteers report to, and are accountable to, a fellow volunteer in a leadership role or to a staff member.
-Managers (the volunteer or staff person to whom a volunteer reports) are expected to provide clear expectations for volunteer role(s), as well as the knowledge, training, and materials needed to effectively perform volunteer responsibilities.
+Volunteers report to and are accountable to a fellow volunteer in a leadership role and regional staff.
+Managers (the volunteer or staff person to whom a volunteer reports) are expected to provide clear expectations of volunteer role(s), as well as the knowledge, training, and materials needed to effectively perform volunteer responsibilities.
 In addition, managers should also provide constructive feedback as needed and recognition for contributions.

 In cases where a volunteer may not be fulfilling a role adequately, may be exhibiting inappropriate behavior, or may be failing to adhere to standards, policies, or procedures, it is a manager’s responsibility to ensure that appropriate feedback is given and that the volunteer is supported in making improvements.
 If, after receiving feedback and support, the volunteer continues to be unable or unwilling to fulfill a specific role adequately, the volunteer may be removed from the volunteer role or reassigned to a different role by the volunteer leadership in the team or by a staff person.

-In more serious cases, if the volunteer’s performance or behavior fails to improve, or if the volunteer continues to fail to adhere to standards, policies, or procedures, the Team Development staff may be asked to consider terminating the volunteer’s association with AFS-USA.
+In more serious cases, if the volunteer’s performance or behavior fails to improve, or if the volunteer continues to fail to adhere to standards, policies, or procedures, staff may be asked to consider terminating the volunteer’s association with AFS-USA.
 Additional volunteer management terms include: